chrisov/chrisov/README.md

 -------------------------

 💻 I enjoy learning new programming languages and tools to test my capabilities into applying my ideas.<br>
-  &nbsp;I strongly believe that the tech world is full of amazing possibilities and potential applications.
+  &nbsp;&nbsp;&nbsp;&nbsp;I strongly believe that the tech world is full of amazing possibilities and potential applications.
 💭 I always keep a constant learning and evolving mindset about new technologies, methodologies or concepts.
   I am driven to be part of a meaningful cause with the purpose of integrating technology into every day life, making it more comfortable and enhancing its quality.
 👀 I am drawn by opportunities to integrate Computational Physics into real world solutions.